Damien Blair

-Damien Blair (born 1972/73) is the men's head basketball coach at West Chester.
+Damien Blair (born 1972/73) is the men's head basketball coach at West Chester University.

 Early life and education

 Blair attended The Haverford School and was coached by Mike Mersky.
 As a junior, he averaged 19 points per game and earned first-team All-Inter-Ac honors.
-He began playing for West Chester in 1991 after being contacted by the coach and taking a visit.
+He began playing for West Chester University in 1991 after being contacted by the coach and taking a visit.
 During his sophomore season, Blair missed a last-second shot to lose a game that, if they won, would have qualified the Golden Rams for the NCAA Division II Tournament.
 As a junior, he set the West Chester record for most three-pointers in a season with 125.
 He averaged 21.8 points per game, and had two games scoring more than 30 points.
 Blair was named PSAC East player of the year in 1994 and 1995.
 Blair finished his career as the second-leading scorer in school history with 2,025 points.
 He graduated from West Chester with a degree in physical education.
 Blair had a brief stint playing for the Delaware Blue Bombers of the United States Basketball League and tried out for the Philadelphia 76ers in 1995.
 In 2001, he was inducted into the Messikomer Men's Basketball Hall of Fame at West Chester University.